Upload logs to ThoughtSpot Support

-ThoughtSpot Support uses a secure file sever to collect log files or other files needed for troubleshooting.
-You can easily send log files to this file serve directly from the ThoughtSpot instance.
+ThoughtSpot Support uses a secure file server to collect log files or other files needed for troubleshooting.
+You can easily send log files to this file server directly from the ThoughtSpot instance.

 ThoughtSpot collects the diagnostic information from your system on an ongoing basis: there is no time needed to collect diagnostic information after a problem is reported.
 These metrics allow for:

 Our support team can begin working to remediate any issue with you immediately.

 Metrics provides direct visibility to the ThoughtSpot team on your system’s limits.
 Therefore, our Support team can proactively identify critical threshold issues and work to prevent failures.
 Metrics also help reduce SLA times as the team can debug much faster.

 ThoughtSpot can tune search algorithms by studying search history and schema.

 ThoughtSpot analyzes expensive and complex query patterns to look for performance optimizations.

 Finally, the metrics pipeline allows ThoughtSpot to identify application-use patterns that contribute to performance bottlenecks with specific browsers and help your team prevent or alleviate them.